hnevky/arcsight-asset-context-information/README.md

 # arcsight-asset-context-information
 Show external asset context information via Integration Command in ArcSight ESM within external CMS (aka Micro Focus Configuration Management System/CMDB/uCMDb/UD).

-ArcSight ESM (aka Detect in future releases) has an Integration Command capability that can take an action on an object, usualy an event field or the whole event.
+ArcSight ESM (aka Detect in future releases) has an Integration Command capability that can take an action on an event field like hostname or IP address.
 The action can be a script or a URL call.
-This extention uses the URL call where you can set the host and other variebles according to your environment.
+This extention uses the URL call where you can customise the host and port settings according to your CMS environment.

 ---
 ## Version log